vuusale/udp_backoff/README.md

 - ###### Third Interval:
   After the 23:59 till the 12:00 the waiting time must be 1 second

-The exponential backoff of these intervals are increased by the next factors:
+The exponential backoff of these intervals are increased by these factors:
 - ###### For the first and third intervals: doubles on each iteration
 - ###### For the second interval: triples on each iteration